-- A. Digital imaging using raster image editing and/or image creation software; scanning, resolution, file formats, output devices, color systems, and image-acquisitions. - B. Course Learning Outcomes: Identify terminology, advantages and limitations of image editing software; distinguish bit-mapped resolutions for image acquisitions and output devices; use digital editing and painting tools; use basic half-tone theory in production of images, manipulate, create, and edit digital images for print and for web; specify appropriate file formats. - C. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of: - 1.
-The use of the computer as a graphic tool. - 2.
-Image manipulation software - 3.
-A variety of imaging techniques and processes - 4.
-Saving, filing, and printing procedures - 5.
-Terminology of digital imaging as it pertains to the graphic arts industry - D. Academic Integrity: It is the aim of the Design Communications faculty to foster a spirit of complete honesty and high standard of integrity.
-The attempt of any student to present his or her own work, which he or she has not honestly performed is regarded by the faculty and administration as a serious offense and renders the offender liable to serious consequences, possibly suspension.
+- A. Course Description: Principles of digital image processing and digital painting.
+Emphasis on raster-based imaging and the creative aspects of electronic illustration for commercial or fine art applications. - B. Course Learning Outcomes: Use advanced concepts and concerns associated with image resolution and file size; demonstrate digital editing and use of printing/web tools; create, edit, and paint digital images; color correction and manipulation of photographic images; save and output images on various devices. - C. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of: - 1.
+The use of the computer as a graphic tool - 2.
+Digital drawing software - 3.
+Advanced design process and techniques - 4.
+Industry standards for output and publication - 5.
+Terminology of digital publishing as it pertains to the graphic arts industry - D. Academic Integrity: It is the aim of the Design Communications faculty to foster a spirit of complete honesty and high standard of integrity.
+The attempt of any student to present his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a serious offense and renders the offender liable to serious consequences, possibly suspension.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism (see "Academic Integrity" and "Student Conduct" sections of the college catalog.)
 At times, working with other students is encouraged for some assignments and meets SCANS competencies C-9 through C-14.
 If you have any questions as to whether you may work with other students on any assignments.
 ASK YOUR INSTRUCTOR. - E. SCANS and Foundation Skills.
 This course contains the following SCANS competencies: C-1, C-3, C-4, C-5, C-6, C-7, C-8, C-9, C-10, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-18, C-19, C-20.
-The following Foundations skills apply to this course: F-1, F-2, F-3, F-4, F-5, F-6, F-7, F-8, F-9, F-10, F-11, F-12,

-F-13, F-14, F-15, F-16, F-17.
+The following Foundations skills apply to this course: F-1, F-2, F-3, F-4, F-5, F-6, F-7, F-8, F-9, F-10, F-11, F-12, F-13, F-14, F-15, F-16, F-17.